rishikashetty18/sales-dashboard/README.md

  Project Contents
 - Sales_Data_Sample_Dashboard.xlsx → The Excel file containing the interactive dashboard
-- Data/ → Folder with the raw dataset (sales data from 2014–2017)
+- Data/ → Folder with the raw dataset (sales data from 2003–2004 sample)

 Features of the Dashboard
 - Sales trend over time